tariqazmat101/Upwork-codepipeline-lambda-rds/README.md

 ### Files Overview

 Below contains a list of files that have been added.
-- Pipeline.yaml - Cloudformation template to build the pipeline. ** You have to manually deploy this template **
+- **Pipeline.yaml** - Cloudformation template to build the pipeline. ** You have to manually deploy this template **
-- application-infrastructure - Cloudformation template that deploys the enviroment (Lambda,EFS,VPC's,etc)
+- **application-infrastructure.yaml** - Cloudformation template that deploys the enviroment (Lambda,EFS,VPC's,etc)
-- Codebuild yaml - Configuration file that specifies the neccesary building steps for codebuild.
+- **Codebuild.yaml** - Configuration file that specifies the neccesary building steps for codebuild.

 ### Prerequisites